sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+**1.9.3**
+* Added BuddyPress integration
+* MC API Key is now saved on focusout
+* Added posibility of using plain text template for subscription confirmation email
+* Added posibility of adding shortcodes to subscription confirmation pages

 **1.9.2**
 * Improved response time on admin dashboard